Types of Pensions

 Although an entitlement for most people, the amount received from the basic state pension will depend on the amount of national insurance contributions paid.

-On 6 April 2002, the State Second Pension (S2P), introduced by the Child Support, Pensions and Social Security Act 2000 replaced the State Earnings Related Pension Scheme (SERPS).
+On 6 April 2002, the State Second Pension (S2P), introduced by the Child Support, Pensions, and Social Security Act 2000 replaced the State Earnings Related Pension Scheme (SERPS).

 Personal pensions, introduced on 1 July 1988, originally aimed to give people who were not part of a company pension scheme their own portable pension, designed on a money purchase basis although since April 2001 certain individuals who are members of company pension schemes can also take out personal pensions.